References

 Authentication Types

-• passthrough - The original incoming request contains the auth either as a header or in the body.
+• passthrough - The original incoming request contains the authorization either as a header or in the body.
+This option does not authenticate requests itself but forwards them to a back-end service that handles the authentication.
+Either way, if the authentication headers are invalid, the request will be rejected.

 • basic - Add a basic auth header (config to be stored on server)